Who doesn’t love ice cream on a hot summer day, or any day really?

-- Place trays in freezer until treats completely harden (about half an hour).
+- Place trays in the freezer until treats completely harden (about half an hour).
 These should be stored in the refrigerator and served to dogs cold.

-Tip: You can even combine these two recipes and serve the ice cream bites on top of the “woofles” so it’s really like your dog is having his very own ice cream cone, but without any of the harmful or unhealthy ingredients.
+Tip: You can combine these two recipes and serve the ice cream bites on top of the “woofles” so it’s really like your dog is having his very own ice cream cone, but without any of the harmful or unhealthy ingredients.

 You probably shouldn’t feed your dog ice cream cones or any ice cream for that matter.
 Both are full of sugar and usually contain additives and preservatives that are unhealthy for dogs and hard for them to digest.

 Ice cream cones in particular often contain xylitol, an ingredient that’s toxic for dogs.
 Even brands of ice cream and cones that claim to be sugar-free or dairy-free on their packaging can still contain other ingredients that are harmful to your dog, so it’s best to steer clear of all store-bought ice cream products.

 You can easily make healthy substitutes for ice cream and cones for your dog at home using a few simple ingredients.
 These treats are nutritious, quick to make, can be stored to use throughout the week, and most importantly, won’t make your dog sick or lead to other health problems.

 So, what are you waiting for?
 Go make your pup some “woofles” and ice cream bites and maybe enjoy some yourself.
 Or you can just stick with the real ice cream for you — your dog won’t mind.